jzzheng22/hlp21-project-group-3/doc/Features.md

 ### Moving Selected Symbols
 - Left click and drag the mouse
 - May be for a single symbol/wire or for a group.
-- Automatic snapping to grid is supported for moving symbols.
+- Automatic snapping to grid is supported for when moving symbols.

 ### Transforming Symbols
-- **Rotation** - Can be done for selected symbol via drop-down menu or via shortcuts: `Ctrl-Q` for anticlockwise and `Ctrl-E` for clockwise rotation.
+- **Rotation** - Can be done for selected symbol via drop-down menu or via shortcuts: `Ctrl-E` for anticlockwise and `Ctrl-Q` for clockwise rotation.
 Wire routing automatically adjusts.
 - **Scaling**
     - Interactive scaling by dragging from corner of selected/non-selected symbol.
         - Upon selecting a symbol the corners will be highlighted with red cirlces